benjamincrozat/content/articles/laravel-10.md

 ### Dropped support for PHP 8.0

 Laravel 10 dropping support for PHP 8.0 and requiring 8.1 as a minimum means two things if you want to upgrade:
-- Either move to PHP 8.1
+- Either migrate to PHP 8.1
 - Or PHP 8.2

 But remember: your Laravel apps don't need to be updated to the latest and greatest as soon as they're released.